Stimulants, Narcotics and Opiates: Forensic Toxicology

 India institutional anchors: NCB, CFSL, real seizures

-The enforcement and analysis ecosystem has four nodes that NTA tests by name.
+The enforcement and laboratory analysis ecosystem has four principal institutional nodes.

 Narcotics Control Bureau (NCB).
 Apex enforcement agency under the Ministry of Home Affairs, headquartered in Delhi with zonal offices in Mumbai, Chennai, Kolkata, Lucknow, Indore and others.
 Conducts seizures and investigations under NDPS at airports, seaports and clandestine labs.
 Mumbai NCB handles most of the high-value international heroin and cocaine cases.